Date Joined: August 28, 2012

 Favorite colors include blues, grey, coral, teal, yellow, orange and green, also black and deep reds.
 I love batik and intriguing patterns, especially geometric and organic ones.

 I adore my kids.
-My daughter is thirteen.
-She is passionate about her fashion, music and art interests, writing, inspirational quotes, dystopian YA fiction (a lot out there these days!), and BBC crime/ drama/ sci fi.
+My daughter is fourteen.
+She is passionate about her fashion, music and writing interests, writing, inspirational quotes, and social justice.
 Also, rolling up her shorts and explaining why lip gloss is different than lipstick.
 She is immensely clever (good at math!), and good at making sure that I keep my faults in mind.
-She plays the piano when not avoiding practicing, sings loudly and dreams of living in New York, or perhaps in a "better house."
+She plays the piano when not avoiding practicing, sings loudly and dreams of living in New York, California, or anywhere other than the Midwestern US.
+Currently she is focused on vocal music and is trying out for a number of groups.
+She hopes to compete as a team player in a gymnastics group.

-My son is six and loves animals (cats, pigs, ducks, squirrels, dogs, and chameleons), buses, fire trucks, dump trucks, tow trucks, semi trucks, pickup trucks .... and Mini Coopers.
-Red cars are his favorite.
+My son is seven and loves animals (cats, rabbits, squirrels, dogs, and chameleons, as well as a variety of birds), buses, fire trucks, dump trucks, tow trucks, semi trucks, pickup trucks .... and convertibles.
+He also likes skid loaders.
+He is very fond of purple trucks, followed by red and blue ones.
 He loves tools of any sort (from spatulas to screwdrivers), gears, pumps, and gadgets.
 He also likes Minions, Dancing With the Stars, and cooking shows on TV.
 We have a shared passion for diecast cars.
 He loves talking to people about all the details he notices in his environment.
-He is not the world's most coordinated kid, but he is quite a dancer and likes a variety of music.
+He is quite a dancer and is learning to play drum set.
 His brain is rather lively (he has diagnosed ADD and autism), so it can be fun when he gets stuck.

 I will listen to just about anything.
 I turn on Hawaiian music, New Orleans, African Jazz, funk, and samba to relax; Southern Rock, soul, gospel, and classic rock and country when I am alone; electronic and French cafe music to think; medieval European and choral music to be meditative before sleeping.
 When I feel low, I listen to my quirky 80's pop and feel happy.
 My son and I both enjoy classical Indian music and bhangra, while my daughter and I listen to Broadway and 80's pop.